 - Easy to Fix, Common Washer and Dryer Problems

-Can They Go in the Dryer?
+Can Shoes Go in the Dryer?

 After the wash cycle is done, it’s time to dry your shoes.
 A word of warning, though – don’t put your shoes in the dryer.
 The high temperatures can damage the glue that holds them together, and it may even cause certain fabrics or materials to shrink.
 Using the dryer can also permanently warp your shoes, which will affect their fit and performance.

+So then, how do you dry shoes?
 To properly dry your shoes, find a cool and well-ventilated space to let them air dry.
 Generally, you should only wash your shoes when you can allow enough time for them to air dry, but if you need to speed things up a bit, you can put a fan on them.
 Stuffing some small towels inside your shoes will help them keep their shape as they dry.

+How do you wash shoes without using a washer?
 If you can’t put your shoes in the washer, or you simply don’t want to run the risk of damaging them, don’t fret.
 There are a few easy ways for you to clean your shoes by hand.
 Try one of the following methods:

 - Hand wash fabric shoes – You can use a solution made of one teaspoon of dishwashing liquid and two cups of warm water to hand wash fabric shoes.
 Simply scrub the shoes using the solution and a toothbrush, then wipe them off with a paper towel to dry.
 You can wash your insoles using the same solution.